 In 1823, the Northern Canal connecting Lake Champlain to the Hudson River was completed.
-The lake, which since the end of the American Revolution had been an expanding commercial highway, now virtually exploded in trade.
+This canal, the sister of the more famous Erie Canal which runs east to west, knit together an already historic north-south transportation route.
+The lake, which had been an expanding commercial highway since the end of the American Revolution, now virtually exploded with trade.

 Wheel of the O.J.
 Walker